dansmyers/InterviewQuestionGuide/Dynamic_Programming/BurstBalloons.md

 Every square in this matrix is capable of holding two values.
 The first being the maximum value you can get from a subarray and the second being the last balloon in the subarray.
 We will start with the smallest subarray we can, where length = 1, and look at every subarray where length = 1.

-    The first subarray starts at 0 and ends at 0, so the balloon popped would be of value 3 and the last balloon popped would be at index 0.
+    The first subarray starts at 0 and ends at 0, balloon popped is value 3 and the last balloon popped would is index 0.
     This allows the first square to be completed by 3,0. len = 1
     maximum potential profit = 1 * 3 * 1 = 3

-    The second subarray starts at 1 and ends at 1, so the balloon popped would be of value 15 and the last balloon popped would be at index 1.
-This allows the next square (diagnolly) to be completed by 15, 0. len = 1
+    The second subarray starts at 1 and ends at 1, balloon popped is value 15 and the last balloon popped would is index 1.
+    This allows the second (diagonal) square to be completed by 3,0. len = 1
     maxumum potential profit = 3 * 1 * 5 = 15

-    The third subarray starts at 2 and ends at 2, so the balloon popped would be of value 40 and the last balloon popped would be at index 2.
-This allows the next square (diagnolly) to be completed by 40, 2. len = 1
+    The third subarray starts at 2 and ends at 2, balloon popped is value 40 and the last balloon popped would is index 2.
+    This allows the second (diagonal) square to be completed by 40,2. len = 1
     maxumum potential profit = 1 * 5 * 8 = 40

+    The fourth subarray starts at 3 and ends at 3, balloon popped is value 40 and the last balloon popped would is index 3.
+    This allows the second (diagonal) square to be completed by 40,3. len = 1
+    maxumum potential profit = 5 * 8 * 1 = 40

 Take a moment to fill in the rest of the matrix.